Vinzerr/Biscord/README.md

   /*

-    On line 4 ( var Client ... ), it is optional to add an assignment on the initialization process.
+    ( var Client ... ), it is optional to add an assignment on the initialization process.

     And you're all set!
 Your bot will be online.